Reviewed by ,

 Red Rock Sportsbook Location

 This is going to be a turnoff for some potential guests.
 There's no way around it.
-The Red Rock is also a similar distance away from McCarran International Airport, which only adds to its downside.
+The Red Rock is also a similar distance away from Harry Reid International Airport (formerly McCarran), which only adds to its downside.
 You need to rent a car or use a rideshare to get around.

 On the bright side, for those who rent a car, self-parking is free at the Red Rock casino sportsbook.
 You also have the option of using a velt.